ucscGenomeBrowser/kent/src/product/installer/README.md

 MariaDB, deactivating SELinux, finding the right path for your Apache install and adapting the MySQL socket config.

-This will leave you with a genome browser accessible on localhost that loads its data through from genome-mysql.soe.ucsc.edu:3306 and hgdownload.soe.ucsc.edu:80.
+This will leave you with a Genome Browser accessible on localhost that loads its data through from genome-mysql.soe.ucsc.edu:3306 and hgdownload.soe.ucsc.edu:80.
 If you are not on the US West Coast, it will be too slow for normal use but good enough to test that your setup is working.
 You can then use the program to download